wp-plugins/vertical-marquee-post-title/readme.txt

 2. Now this plugin supports localization (or internationalization). i.e. option to translate into other languages.
 Plugin *.po file (vertical-marquee-post-title.po) available in the languages folder.

+= 2.2 =

+1. Tested up to 3.9
+2. Small bug fixed in the link
+3. Now plugin supports multi widget option.

 == Upgrade Notice ==

 = 1.0 =